 Check your bank accounts using your financial institution's website or mobile app regularly to keep an eye out for any suspicious activity.
 You can also set up account alerts for large transactions, or security alerts when someone successfully logs into your account.
 Get started with Online Banking today.

 2. Always Check for Website Legitimacy

 Cybercriminals will often mimic legitimate content making it difficult to tell the difference.
 Some tell-tale signs the site is illegitimate are incorrect designs, poor spelling or grammar, or deals that seem “too good to be true”.
 The only way to ensure if it is the right site is to check the URL.
-Even the slight difference of one letter means the site is not official.
+Even the slight difference in the website addess may mean the site is not safe.

 4. Check for Machine Tampering

 Before using machines such as ATMs or gas pumps, check to see if they have been tampered with.